The picture perfect Ladakh

 Prayer flags and wheels

-I am in love with prayer flags.
-I just have so many at home currently.
+I am in love with prayer flags and I just have so many at home currently.
 They are so colourful and pretty.
+The flags have prayers written on them and are hung at every corner in Ladakh.

 The splendid landscapes